Vector Calculus and Beyond

-These notes covers the methods of calculus that go beyond multivariable calculus, including vector calculus, tensor calculus, the calculus of variations, and applications for each.
+This guide covers the methods of calculus that go beyond multivariable calculus, including vector calculus, tensor calculus, the calculus of variations, and applications for each.
+In addition, derivations and more advanced treatments of topics in single- and multivariable calculus are also included.

 I thank Professor Jeffrey Banks of RPI for giving his permission to share these notes.